RowWill/discord-webhosting-bot/README.md

    - tokenType | enum | DEVELOPMENT or PRODUCTION
   # Optional parameters
-   - description | String | a decription for the token
+   - description | String | a decription for the token /test-api GET
-   -
-/test-api GET
   # Required parameters
    - token | String | the api token
    # Returns
-  JSON detailing available node(s) and environment(s) and their relevant config
+    JSON detailing available node(s) and environment(s) with their relevant config